top of page

 • When seas are bumpy: select the more sheltered reef edges and keep profiles extra conservative for comfort.

-• Visibility: often very good; surge and wind can lower viz near the surface.
+• Visibility: often very good; surge and wind can lower visibility near the surface.

 • Cameras and lights: statues help with framing; use gentle finning to avoid silt near sand.